aaronriekenberg/rust-parallel/README.md

 * Use only safe rust.
 * Use only asynchronous operations supported by [tokio](https://tokio.rs), do not use any blocking operations.
 * Support arbitrarily large number of input lines, avoid `O(number of input lines)` memory usage.
 In support of this:
-  * [`tokio::sync::Semaphore`](https://docs.rs/tokio/latest/tokio/sync/struct.Semaphore.html) is used carefully to limit the number of commands that can be run, and to limit memory usage while waiting for commands to finish.
+  * [`tokio::sync::Semaphore`](https://docs.rs/tokio/latest/tokio/sync/struct.Semaphore.html) is used carefully to limit the number of commands that run concurrently.
 Do not spawn tasks for all input lines immediately to limit memory usage.
   * [`awaitgroup::WaitGroup`](https://crates.io/crates/awaitgroup) is used to wait for all async functions to finish.
-Internally this is just a counter and uses a constant amount of memory.
+Internally this is a counter and uses a constant amount of memory.
 * Support running commands on local machine only, not on remote machines.

 # Tech Stack: